 The Board of Trustees have legal obligations as both employers and education providers to prevent sexual harassment occurring.
-Legal requirements are contained in the Human Rights Contract Act 1991 and the Education Act 1989, State Sector Act 1988, Bill of Rights Act 1990 and the Crimes Act 1961 and Summary Offences Act 1981.
+Legal requirements are contained in the Human Rights Contract Act 1991 and the Education Act 1989, State Sector Act 1988, Bill of

+Rights Act 1990 and the Crimes Act 1961 and Summary Offences Act 1981.

 The Board of Trustees regards sexual harassment as a serious offence and it will not be tolerated within the school community.

 Sexual harassment is offensive, unasked for behaviour.

 Sexual harassment generally occurs when a person is subjected to unwelcome verbal or physical conduct of a sexual nature.

 It can include:

-- Sex orientated jokes, cartoons, posters, pin-ups. - Offensive questions, comments, abuse, leering. - Unwanted, unnecessary, deliberate physical contact, touching and gestures. - Questions and comments about private life. - Requests for sexual favours implying promises of favourable treatment or threats of unfavourable treatment.
+- Sex orientated jokes, cartoons, posters, pin-ups, online images - Offensive questions, comments, abuse, leering. - Unwanted, unnecessary, deliberate physical contact, touching and gestures. - Unwanted and inappropriate online contact via social media or email - Questions and comments about private life. - Requests for sexual favours implying promises of favourable treatment or threats of unfavourable treatment.